25 Best Underrated Manga You Really Should Read

 21. A-BOUT!

-The story takes place in Mitsumine High School, the school is notorious for its violent juvenile delinquent students.
+The story of A-BOUT! takes place in Mitsumine High School, the school is notorious for its violent juvenile delinquent students.
 When Asagiri Shinnosuke transfers to this school, he starts fighting all the class bosses to prove himself as the strongest guy in the school.

 22. Iryū: Team Medical Dragon